When you think of Thanksgiving with your family, is it more Kardashian than Brady Bunch?

 Opt for a glass of water or LaCroix between glasses of wine to ensure you stay level-headed throughout the day.

 Don’t Sweat The Small Stuff

 Your family members tend to get under your skin more than anyone else in your life.
 They know how to push your buttons, and you’re more prone to react.
 While there are certain issues that warrant a reaction, try not to worry about the smaller annoyances or critiques your family throws at you – you’ll be happier letting it go than stewing in it!

 Thanksgiving is meant to be a celebration of thankfulness, but we tend to go through the motions of the holiday without actually embracing its purpose.
 Focusing on the blessings in your life, and sharing these positive things with your loved ones, can help to shift the narrative away from family conflict.

 Try suggesting that everyone go around the table and list a few things they are thankful for this year.
 This can remind you of important milestones, hardships, and memories that you’ve shared with your family.
-Gratitude sparks happiness and overall peaceful and beautiful conversation!
+Gratitude sparks happiness and an overall peaceful and beautiful conversation!

 When I celebrate Thanksgiving with Caleb’s family we all are given a doily-turkeys and we write our names and what we are thankful for.
 They get shuffled and passed around and everyone shares.

 I get it, navigating a major holiday with family can be tough, but going into Thanksgiving with the right mindset and working to create a more positive environment can help you get through dinner – and even the pumpkin pie – unscathed.

 I’m so thankful so many things; my health, family, friends, husband, talents, career, my sweet dogs, and more!